HughP/dnj-corpus/README.md

 29607:-kaɔng do (1-10) -bha
 ```

  This search shows us that there are several instances of minus used with numbers.
 If these should be dashes, or minus I am not completely sure.
-I guess the relevant question for keyboard layout design, _is should a Dan Keyboard should require either a 109 key keyboard (i.e with a keypad) or the use of a function key in lieu of a directly accessible minus sign?_
+I guess the relevant question for keyboard layout design, _is should a Dan Keyboard require either a 109 key keyboard (i.e with a keypad) or the use of a function key in lieu of a directly accessible minus sign?_

  We can target all minus signs that are not followed by a digit and are (not-not) preceded by a space.
 This should give us all word initial minus signs.